tlemane/kmtricks/README.md

                 --lz4
 ```
 kmtricks outputs one matrix per partition at `${run_dir}/storage/matrix/partition_${P}/ascii_matrix${P}.mat`.
 In each partition, k-mers are sorted using the following order : `A < C < T < G`.
-* `--mode ascii`: Each file starts with a 8-rows header.
+* `--mode ascii`: Each file starts with a 8-rows header recalling options.
 Then each row corresponds to one k-mer and its count vector, space-separated.
 Order is the same as in the fof.

 #### 2. Build and query an HowDe-SBT index using kmtricks partitioned Bloom filters